 This section is devoted to the proof of Point (1) of theorem 2.2.

-We show that the crucial point is that the certain parts of trees in $\mathrm{OPT}(i)$ and $\mathrm{OPT}{moved}(i)$ which are active with respect to the pair (i,i+1) are "well-shaped" and that this guarantees that the pair (i,i+1) can be moved to the other side of such a part without affecting the level function.
+Informal overview of the proof of point (1) of correctness theorem.
+The crucial point is to show that the certain parts of trees in OPT(i) and $OPT{moved}(i)$ which are active with respect to the pair (i, i+1) are "well-shaped" (in the sense defined below) and that this guarantees that the pair (i, i+1) can be moved to the other side of such a part without affecting the level function.
+The point (1) of the correctness theorem is broken into the proof of the movability lemma and that of the structural theorem.
+The movability lemma is rather obvious.
+The structural theorem is proved by considering conditions of well-shaped segments and several cases.
+The proofs are by contradictions: if a certain condition is not satisfied for the optimal tree then using shift operations the tree is transformed into a tree of a smaller cost.
+This contradicts the optimality of the original tree.
+Point (1) of Theorem 2.2, and correctness of the GW algorithm, follow directly from Theorem 3.2 and Lemma 3.1.

 Definition of well-shaped segment.
-Let $LCA_T(u, w)$ denote the lowest common ancestor of nodes u and w in T. We say that a set S of leaves of T is h-isolated if
+Let $LCA_T(u, w)$ denote the lowest common ancestor of nodes u and w in T.

+We say that a set S of leaves of T is h-isolated if

-- 1. For any $u \in S$ , $level_T(u) \geq h$ . - 2.
+- 1. For any $u \in S$ , $level_T(u) \ge h$ . - 2.
 For any $u \in S$ and $w \notin S$ , $level_T(LCA(u, w)) \leq h$ .

-We say that a segment [i...j] of consecutive items (leaves) is left well-shaped at level h in T if $\{i,...j\}$ is h-isolated and $level_T(i) = level_T(i+1) = h+1$ .
+We say that a segment $[i \dots j]$ of consecutive items (leaves) is left well-shaped at level h in T if $\{i, \dots j\}$ is h-isolated and $level_T(i) = level_T(i+1) = h+1$ .
 We define right well-shaped similarly (in this case $level_T(j-1) = level_T(j) = h+1$ ).

-The leaves in the segment [i ldots j] and all their ancestors at level at least h is called the active window.
+The leaves in the segment $[i \dots j]$ and all their ancestors at level at least h is called the active window.
 Note that the active window is a forest.

+The window is said to be well-shaped iff the sequence of its leaves is left or right well-shaped.
 The introduction of windows is useful in visualizing local properties and rearrangements, as these rearrangements occur inside such windows.
+Trees in OPT(i) and $OPT{moved}(i)$ are illustrated in Figure 1 for i = 3 and for the weight sequence

-Figure 1 shows windows in trees T and T' indicated by dotted lines.
+The windows in trees T and T' are indicated by dotted lines.
 A window is also illustrated in Figure 2.
-The following lemma motivates the introduction of well-shaped windows.

-Lemma 3.1 (Movability lemma) If the segment [i...j] is left well-shaped, then the active pair of items (i, i+1) can be moved to the other side of the segment by locally rearranging subtrees in the active window without changing the relative order of the other items and without changing the level function of the tree.
+Lemma 3.1 (Movability lemma) If the segment $[i \dots j]$ is left well-shaped, then the active pair of items (i, i + 1) can be moved to the other side of the segment by locally rearranging subtrees in the active window without changing the relative order of the other items and without changing the level function of the tree.

 Proof.
 The proof is straightforward.
 Let h = level(i) - 1.
-There are four cases, depending on whether i and i + 1 are brothers, and on whether LCA(j, j + 1) = h.
+There are four cases, depending on whether i and i + 1 are siblings, and on whether LCA(j, j + 1) = h.
 Figure 2 illustrates the proof in one case.
 We omit the details.